jtamboli07/BPMEWorkshop/services_Process_Project.md

     //this line submits the form
     context.form.invokeAction("submit",context.form,context);

-#### OK button on the Modal form
+#### OK button on the Modal Form
-In order to complete the action, you need to add an OK button rule for the modal form on the close event.
-This can be done with an action or a script.
+To complete the action, you need to add an OK button rule for the modal Form on the close event.
+This is done with an action or a script.
 See screenshots below.

 ![build_project](images/buildproject/20.png).
 ![build_project](images/buildproject/21.png).

-When done your form outline should look more or less like this.
+When done, your form outline should look more or less like this.

 ![build_project](images/buildproject/22.png).

-Now lets update add the Global case data actions.
+Now let's update add the Global case data actions.

 ![build_project](images/buildproject/14.png)

-Now add the 3 case data operation service tasks like in the screenshot above.
+Add the three case data operation service tasks like in the screenshot above.

 #### Create Case